marhube/AIMS-case/README.md

 Note: The data must be in the form of a json-file.
 Then click on the button "Submit".
 The clustered groups will then be printed on the screen and a new window will pop up with a dendrogram plot.
-Note: For the data contained in "interview_exercise_data.json" the calculated distances between "series_0", "series_1" and "series_2" are so small that the bar for this grouping is not very visible in the dendrogram.

 The file "cluster.ipynb"  contains a notebook that can be run with the command 'jupyter notebookæ The notebook may be easier to follow than the code in cluster.py.
 The files "cluster.html" and "cluster.pdf"